 An archive of The Medium is Not Enough’s film reviews

-Time for "What did you watch last week?", my chance to tell you what I watched last week and your chance to recommend things to everyone else (and me) in case we’ve missed them.
+(Belated again) time for "What did you watch this week?", my chance to tell you what I watched this week that I haven’t already reviewed and your chance to recommend things to everyone else (and me) in case we’ve missed them.

 First, the usual recommendations: Archer, Being Human (US), The Daily Show, House, Modern Family, Happy Endings, Portlandia, Ringer, Royal Pains, Shameless (US), Southland, Spartacus, Suburgatory and 30 Rock.
 Do watch them (if you can and they happen to be on TV this week).

 Not a huge amount of new stuff to talk about, but my review of the first episode of The Almight Johnsons will be going up tomorrow.

 Here’s what I did watch:

 - 30 Rock: Funnier than most of the previous two seasons.

 - Shameless (US): Lacking some of the edge of the first season but still good.

 - Ringer: Back and as silly and mental as ever.
 Nice to see evil villainness Siobhan being given a human side at last.